 Two possible causes of false alarms in medical cold storage facilities are from opening the refrigerator/freezer and from defrost cycles.
 The temperature probe would be able to detect these slight changes in temperature, but these ambient temperature readings do not reflect that actual temperature of the vaccines or medications.
 Vaccines and medications are able to maintain their temperature in the face of short ambient temperature changes.

 The way to avoid false alarms is to use a buffer.
 A buffer is a bottle of glycol or glass beads that help mimic the temperature of the medications in your refrigerator/freezer.
 The buffer keeps the probe from reacting too quickly to the temperature change and triggering a false alarm.

 Sensaphone's line of probes are all fitted with 12' wires.
 These wires can be plugged directly into a monitoring system.
 However, there is an option to essentially create a wireless temperature probe system.

 If you plug a temperature probe into a wireless temperature sensor, like the WSG Wireless Ultra Low Temperature Sensor, you are able to send temperature readings from the probe to the wireless sensor.
 The wireless sensor is able to send all data back to the remote monitoring system.
 This creates a wireless temperature probe.
 The monitoring system is able to receive inputs from up to 29 other wireless sensors.
 Each of those sensors can be used with a temperature probe to utilize the wireless temperature probe set up.

 This wireless temperature probe for allows greater flexibility in the placement of the probe, sensor and remote monitoring system.
 You can log in to the base station to program and view current temperatures — all from one location.

-For more information on CDC guidelines, check out this resource.
+For more information on CDC guidelines, check out the Vaccine Storage and Handling Toolkit.
 Check out the ebook below for more information about using a temperature probe in your medical cold storage units.